lbl-srg/obc/specification/source/cdl.rst

 ``parameter Real k[2,3] = {i*0.5+j for i in 1:3, j in 1:2};``,
 and with a ``fill`` function.
 Arrays may also be concatenated using ``cat``.

+The size of arrays will be fixed at translation.
+It cannot be changed during run-time.

 [``enumeration`` or ``Boolean`` data types are not permitted as array indices.]